North Florida Amateur Radio Society

 By Billy Williams, N4UF

-Apparently, whenever a different WWD administrator took over, the certificate appearance changed to some degree and a new sequence of WWD certificate numbers began with #1.
+Apparently, whenever a new WWD certificate administrator took over, the appearance changed and a new certificate number sequence began with #1.

-Some WWD recipients had multiple certificates with different numbers.
-But this didn't matter since numbers were not required to be given out to newcomers in order for them to qualify for their own certificate.
-Aspirants just worked seven Jacksonville stations and listed callsigns along with time, date, mode, etc. of each contact on their application.
+Some hams had multiple certificates with different numbers.
+This was not a problem since numbers were not required to be submitted in order for newcomers to qualify for their own certificates.
+Only a listing of seven Jacksonville stations contacted... callsign, time, date, mode, etc. for each contact on their application.

-About the same time, another local ham group, the Jacksonville Amateur Radio Society (JARS) introduced their award similar to the Wacky Wing Ding but without a humorous angle.
-JARS had a reputation for being a much more serious group than the new Wacky Wing Ding Society.
+About the same time, another local ham group, the Jacksonville Amateur Radio Society (JARS), introduced a certificate similar to the Wacky Wing Ding but without a humorous angle.
+JARS had a reputation for being a much more serious group.

-There was a ten-week or so qualification period in early 1975.
-Those checking into WWD net sessions during that qualification period got the lowest numbers based on how many times they checked in.
-More check-ins by an operator led to a lower number for the first batch of certificates.
+There was a ten-week qualification period in early 1975.
+Operators checking into weekly WWD net sessions got the lowest numbers based on how many times they checked in.
+More check-ins by an operator led to a lower number when the first certificates were issued.

 Attracted by the rise in popularity of Ten-Ten and its awards, several hundred hams worldwide have qualified for WWD certificates.
-Over the years, members like Gaylord, WH2AAT; Bob, KB4WEC; Wayne, WB4YTJ and a dozen or so other stalwarts have kept the WWD program going.
+Over the years, members like Gaylord, WH2AAT; Bob, KB4WEC; Wayne, WB4YTJ; John, KA4REY and a dozen or so other stalwarts have kept the WWD program going.

 1975: FIRST WWD NET